rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 ))
 ```

-If you need something unsupported by your platform, you can use
+If you need something unsupported by this binding, you can use
 `unsafeTransform`.

 ```reason